Judgments? Liens? New Guidelines May Help You Qualify For A Home Loan

-Changes in the way the three major credit bureaus treat certain derogatory items can add points to your FICO score and help you qualify for a home loan.Click to see today's rates (Sep 24th, 2017)
+Changes in the way the three major credit bureaus treat certain derogatory items can add points to your FICO score and help you qualify for a home loan.Verify your new rate (Nov 23rd, 2017)

 Equifax, TransUnion and Experian will exclude many tax liens and civil judgments from credit reports.
 That is because there have been too many mistakes in public record data, hurting consumer' ability to get mortgages and other credit.

 To be included in your credit report and score, a public record must be complete.
 That means it must have:

 - Date of birth OR Social Security number

 This change is the result of a suit against the Nationwide Credit Reporting Agencies (NCRA).
 The NCRA settled with over 30 state Attorneys General, agreeing to purge most of the public data currently on file.

 During July and August of 2017, the three major credit bureaus will eliminate about half of all tax lien data and 96 percent of civil judgments data from their credit reports.